alphaleph/hilbert-movie-posters/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.

 All images are intended for non-commercial entertainment and education use only - reviews, fan art, blogs, forums, etc. MoviePosterDB is not endorsed, sponsored or affiliated with any movie studio.
 All copyrights, trademarks, and logos are owned by their respective owners.
 This site is for non-profit/educational use only.
 Using images from this project to make and/or sell reprinted movie posters is strictly forbidden.